CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Signal Logging
 ^^^^^^^^^^^^^^

-We've added a comprehensive signal logger (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/SignalLogger.html>`__, `C++ <https://api.ctr-electronics.com/phoenix6/release/cpp/classctre_1_1phoenix6_1_1_signal_logger.html>`__, Python, `C# <https://api.ctr-electronics.com/phoenix6/release/csharp/html/T_CTRE_Phoenix6_SignalLogger.htm>`__) that provides a real-time capture of signals for supported devices.
+We've added a comprehensive signal logger (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/SignalLogger.html>`__, `C++ <https://api.ctr-electronics.com/phoenix6/release/cpp/classctre_1_1phoenix6_1_1_signal_logger.html>`__, `Python <https://api.ctr-electronics.com/phoenix6/release/python/autoapi/phoenix6/signal_logger/index.html>`__, `C# <https://api.ctr-electronics.com/phoenix6/release/csharp/html/T_CTRE_Phoenix6_SignalLogger.htm>`__) that provides a real-time capture of signals for supported devices.
 Signal logging can be useful for analysis of signals over a period of time.
 In applications, they can be useful for tuning PID gains, characterization of systems, analyzing latency on a system and much more.
 Did something unexpected happen in a match?
 Go back and check your logs to inspect positions, velocities, voltages, currents, temperatures, etc. Logging is automatic, and does not require choosing which signals you need captured ahead of time.

 .. important:: MCAP Export requires Pro Licensing